Pi-Squared-Inc/vsl-wallet/packages/snap/README.md

 ##### Description

-There will be a Snap dialog request for user confirmation, with `address`, `assetName`, and `assetSupply` listed.
-If user confirms, it will create asset under `address`, with ticker symbol equal to `assetName` and initial balance equal to `assetSupply`.
+There will be a Snap dialog request for user confirmation, with `address`, `assetName`, `assetSupply`, `assetDecimals` listed.
+If user confirms, it will create asset under `address`, with ticker symbol equal to `assetName`, initial balance equal to `assetSupply`, and `assetDecimals` decimal places.
+The asset ID will be returned.

 ##### Errors